-Meet our Lead Instructors
+Meet Our Lead Instructors

-Jennifer Roca- Executive Director
+Jennifer Roca – Artistic and Executive Director

 At the age of 15, she began choreographing and ultimately directing the theatre company at her high school.
 She graduated with a degree in theatre from UMass Amherst, all the while still directing at her high school.
 She then traveled with professional touring companies, did summer stock productions, and eventually landed in NYC, where she worked for Disney Theatricals (“The Lion King”) and MTV during the day, while she continued her acting career in the evening.

 Nicole received her Bachelor’s Degree in English Literature and Theatre from Wheaton College in Norton, Massachusetts.
 She has worked as an actor and teacher and looked forward to becoming a writer of children’s books to combine her passion for the arts and education – which culminated in her first book being published, called “The Ribbit Exhibit.”
-She has taught acting and theatre at the YMCA, with Drama Kids International Academy, and her own “Hulabaloo and Hodgepodge Too,” which is an all-girls course combining theatre arts with history, poetry, and more.
+She has taught acting and theatre at the YMCA, with Drama Kids International Academy, and her own Freeze Pop Productions, which is an all-girls course combining theatre arts with history, poetry, and more.
 She has also taught master classes at John Robert Powers.
 She has acted in many professional productions, including “Steel Magnolias,” “Picasso at the Lapin Agile,” “Dancing at Lughnasa” and many more.
 Her film experience includes “Me, Myself and Irene,” “Strikingly Single,” and “The Union,” as well as many commercials (Harley Davidson, Countrywide Bank, Dunkin Donuts, and Cinemax to name a few).
 She most recently co-wrote the acclaimed “Leaving a Mark” children’s book with Dorian Murray, also known as #DStrong.
 Her most valued role is that of mother of three children; Nicholas, Olivia and Noelle.
 Raising them with her husband Jay has been one of her life’s greatest accomplishments.

 Raised in the midwest, Pam Macbeth learned to sew under the loving instruction of her grandmother Nina, who made clothing from feed sacks and newspaper patterns.
 Pam began her theater and sewing experience in high school by making her own costume for Guys and Dolls.
 As a homeschool mother of five delightful daughters, creations continued to be stitched from smocked baby clothing, matching holiday dresses, quilts, Civil War reenacting garments, costumes for play and home dec items.
 She continues to pass on the love of sewing and creating through mentoring, charity sewing workshops and teaching.
 Two daughters have pursued professional opportunities in the sewing field but all have been involved in various aspects of performing arts from orchestras to the stage.
 “Alice in Wonderland” was Pam’s first costume department theatrical experience with Jen Roca and it was the perfect marriage of the love of creating and the stage.
 “Singin’ in the Rain” and “Annie” followed as well as numerous smaller children’s productions.
 Pam looks forward to imparting the excitement to the next generation of creative stitchers and has added sewing opportunities to the table at A Work in Progress this year!